 In 2002 the Gen IV International Forum (GIF) nations (Argentina, Brazil, Canada, France, Japan, Korea, South Africa, Switzerland, Russia, United Kingdom and the United States of America) proposed a long term research and development program to investigate 6 promising new reactor designs.

 The six design concepts are:

-These reactor concepts are at various levels of development.
-The first deployments of Generation IV reactors are not expected until 2015.
-Most will not be ready before 2025.
-However the long term potential of these projects is enormous.
-For example one Molten-Salt Reactor designed to consume one ton of Uranium per year, could supply sufficient Hydrogen to supply 3 million passenger vehicles.
-The waste from the plant’s year’s operation would occupy half the volume of a typical domestic refrigerator.
+These reactor concepts are currently at various levels of development.
+The first deployments of Generation IV reactors are not expected before 2025.
+However, the long term potential of these projects is enormous.
+For example, one molten-salt Reactor designed to consume one ton of uranium per year, could supply sufficient hydrogen to fuel 3 million passenger vehicles.
+The waste from one year of the plant’s year’s operation would occupy half the volume of a typical domestic refrigerator.
 The radioactivity of the waste would diminish to background levels in about 500 years.

 Center for Nuclear Science and Technology Information of the American Nuclear Society

 © Copyright 2018